rea1shane/zircon/README.md

 # rea1shane/zircon

 A fork of the Zim official theme [eriner](https://github.com/zimfw/eriner).
+Some style changes and more last execution info.

 The aim of this theme is to only show you _relevant_ information.
 Like most prompts, it will only show git information when in a git working directory.